 A widely endorsed view regarding the moral basis of public reason appeals to a particular conception of what it means to treat others with the respect they are due.
 On this view, we treat others as mere means, and not as ends, when we coerce them on the basis of reasons or arguments that they could not reasonably accept.
 Charles Larmore, for example, argues “to respect another person as an end is to require that coercive or political principles be as justifiable to that person as they presumably are to us” (Larmore 1999, 608).
 Conversely, “if we try to bring about conformity to a rule of conduct solely by the threat of force, we shall be treating persons merely as means, as objects of coercion, and not also as ends, engaging with their distinctive capacity as persons” (Larmore 1999, 607.
 Also see Larmore 2002 and Nagel 1987).
 Public reason is presented as the way of ensuring that our coercion of others is consistent with respecting others as ends: we do this by ensuring our coercive actions and institutions can be justified to all those who are the subjects of coercion.
 Some argue, more strongly, that public reason therefore involves a presumption in favor of liberty (Gaus 2011, 341–46).

 By grounding public reason in an account of how coercion can be suitably respectful, this view limits the scope of public reason in ways that may seem troubling.
 Not all laws and political institutions are coercive, and yet some noncoercive political institutions may seem appropriate topics of public reason.
-For example, which forms of marriage, if any, ought to be granted legal recognition, or how the proceeds of a state-run lottery ought to be spent, might seem important topics of public reason, but fall outside the scope of public reason on this basis (Bird 2012 (Other Internet Resources); Quong 2013).
-A related worry is this: if coercive actions uniquely stand in need of public justification, then this may make it difficult, or even impossible, for the state to legitimately pursue many goals that are widely perceived to be permissible (Lister 2010).
+For example, which forms of marriage, if any, ought to be granted legal recognition, or how the proceeds of a state-run lottery ought to be spent, might seem important topics of public reason, but fall outside the scope of public reason on this basis (Bird 2014; Quong 2013).
+A related worry is this: if coercive actions uniquely stand in need of public justification, then this may make it difficult, or even impossible, for the state to legitimately pursue many goals that are widely perceived to be permissible (Lister 2010; Lister 2013).

-This potential basis for public reason is currently one of the least well-developed in the literature, and thus important features of the view remain unclear.
+This potential basis for public reason is currently one of the less well-developed in the literature, and thus important features of the view require elaboration.
 For example, does this view presuppose a particular and controversial conception of the good life?
 And why should we believe that the value of civic friendship has enough weight to ground a very particular conception of the type of reasons that can be appropriately deployed in political deliberation?
 A full evaluation of this alleged basis for public reason would need to consider these and other issues.

 On one common view, public reason is a distinctively political idea: it paradigmatically applies to the laws and other political institutions of our society.
 One way to explain its distinctively political nature is to ground the idea of public reason in the value of justice (Quong 2013; Rawls 1996).
 On this view we begin with an ideal of society as a fair system of social cooperation between free and equal citizens.
 As Rawls says, this ideal “provides a publicly recognized point of view from which all citizens can examine before one another whether their political and social institutions are just.
 It enables them to do this by citing what are publicly recognized among them as valid and sufficient reasons singled out by that conception itself…the aim of justice as fairness, then, is practical: it presents itself as a conception of justice that may be shared by citizens as a basis of a reasoned, informed, and willing political agreement.
 It expresses their shared and public political reason” (Rawls 1996, 9).
 Ensuring that the principles that regulate our shared political life can be justified to each citizen by reference to this common point of view—showing these principles can be the subject of public reason—is how we can know that the terms that regulate our political institutions are fair, and therefore just.
 If our political principles were instead justified by appeal to some reasonably contested moral, philosophical, or religious doctrine, the terms of our public life would not be fair.
 Public reason, on this view, is the only way to achieve justice given certain assumptions about the nature of well-ordered liberal democratic societies.
 This rationale for public reason has several advantages (Quong 2013).
 First, it explains the distinctively political focus of public reason.
 Second, justice is widely agreed to be an important value, arguably “the first virtue of social institutions” (Rawls 1999a, 1), and thus if public reason is grounded in the value of justice, this would also explain what some take to be an important feature of public reason, namely, that its conclusions ought to have a certain deliberative priority for citizens.
 Finally, the value of justice can be endorsed by people from diverse religious, moral, and philosophical backgrounds, and so the value of justice can provide a relatively uncontentious basis for public reason.